VA-Explorer/va_explorer/_sources/usage/getting_started/config.md.txt

       `Django caching solution <https://docs.djangoproject.com/en/4.1/topics/cache/>`_.
       Default allows VA Explorer to take advantage of same redis available as celery backend so is often the same value.

+  * - ``CELERY_FLOWER_USER``
+    - Not Set
+    - Value indicating the username needed by the basic auth prompt that shows when attempting to access the celery flower interface.
+Not set by default.

+  * - ``CELERY_FLOWER_PASSWORD``
+    - Not Set
+    - Value indicating the password needed by the basic auth prompt that shows when attempting to access the celery flower interface.
+Not set by default.
 ````

 % Comment: We break the table in half here because the pdf rendering was flying off the page